Botanical Garden

 Atlas watched her zip up her hoodie, his eyes never leaving her, with a look of amazement on his face, as if he was just as surprised by her as she was by him.
 He led the way out the door and said it's not far, we'll just walk.
 And don't worry, no one is going to experiment on us.”
 Conrad chuckled with a deep, husky, thunderous voice.

-Anna followed him out of the gym, her senses heightened as she took in the crisp winter air.
+Anna followed him out of the gym, her senses heightened as she took in the crisp evening air.
 She wrapped her arms around herself, feeling the cold seeping into her bones despite the hoodie.
 "Good to hear,” she said, “because I'm not sure my gun could handle a fight against whoever's got you locked up in a lab.
 Though, I have to admit, I'm curious now.
 What do you want to show me?”

 Seeing how cold she was he wrapped his massive arms around her shoulders and said.
 “Do you mind if I help keep you warm?”
 Walking down the sidewalk, arm around Anna he said.
 “It's this little hidden gem of a place my parents told me about and it's not far from here.”